plum-umd/redexer/README.md

 * logging

 This is a variant of the rewrite feature.
 Using this feature, you can log apps behavior from specific points of view.
-First, build logging/ as follows.
+The pre-built dex file for logging library is provided: data/logging.dex.
+If you want to add more features or utilities, build it as follows:

     $ cd logging
-    $ android update project -p .
-    $ ant debug
+    $ gradle copyDex
     $ cd ..

-After logging/bin/classes.dex is generated correctly, use the following command.
+Then, use the following command.

     $ ruby scripts/cmd.rb target.apk --cmd logging